kamalbuilds/Creator-Connect/README.md

 # CreatorConnect

-Introducing the "CreatorConnect" platform, an innovative solution that empowers creators to easily create and thrive within their community.
+Introducing the "CreatorConnect" platform, an innovative solution that empowers creators to easily create and build their community.
 By combining the features of pay-per-view and an online event platform, we offer creators a comprehensive suite of tools to monetize their content and engage with their audience.

 Using the Huddle01 SDK, creators can effortlessly record and upload their videos or podcasts onto the platform.
 The content is securely stored on Filecoin, ensuring durability and accessibility.
 To monetize their content, creators can implement a pay-per-view model, where viewers pay a fee to access their exclusive videos or podcasts.
 This pay-per-view feature is seamlessly integrated into the platform, enabling creators to earn revenue directly from their content.